monk-io/docs/docs/publishers.md

 This flexibility makes Monk Kits an excellent distribution choice for open-source developers and proprietary software vendors.
 As a fast-growing Silicon Valley startup we are actively exploring publishing models that you, our community, will love and benefit from.

 MonkOS is a new paradigm in orchestration.
-It makes it easy for your users to run your software anywhere while giving you visibility into a growing new community:
+It makes it easy for your users to run your software anywhere while giving you visibility into a growing new community.

 ### Grow Your Software